ericbutera/amalgam/README.md

 ### [Monolith REST API](./api/README.md)

 A classic "monolith" REST api built with gin-gonic.
+This service would be available to the public.
+It will be replaced with GraphQL as the project progresses.

+One of the major points of this project is the OpenAPI specification.
+It is generated from the gin endpoint code and is used to generate API clients in various languages.

 - [API](http://localhost:8080)
 - [metrics](http://localhost:8080/metrics)

 ### [Graph (GraphQL)](./graph/README.md)

 [GraphQL API](http://localhost:8082).
 The goal is to show how to quickly build out public facing features.
+GraphQL would be available to public.

 ### [User Interface (UI)](./ui/README.md)

 A Next.JS app [user interface](http://localhost:3000/) for interacting with the project.
+At first it uses the REST API, but will be updated to use the GraphQL API.

 ### [Command Line Interface (CLI)](./cli/README.md)

 A way to interact with the project using the command line.
+This project aims to be low-code as it uses a pre-generated REST API client.
 A stretch goal will be to add a Text User Interface (TUI).

 ### [RPC (gRPC)](./rpc/README.md)

 A simple gRPC service that can be used to show how to convert a monolith into microservices architecture.
+This service would only be available on the internal VPC.

 ### Data Pipeline